 Joseph Smolenski, Jr. began Renaissance Funeral Home in 2003 bringing the renowned service found at the other family funeral home on Long Island, New York called New Hyde Park Funeral Home.
 In 2008, fourth-generation funeral director, Joseph Smolenski, III, joined his father in the family funeral business.
 Both father and son are advocates of choice, ceremony, earth-friendly options, and creating a great experience for every family they serve.
 Renaissance Funeral Home is the first and premier funeral home in Raleigh approved by the Green Burial Council.
 Serving people of all faiths, denominations, creeds, and cultures, and inclusive of LGBTQ, the Renaissance Funeral Home team is an extension of the Smolenski family.
 In unison, they make certain every family served feels understood, respected, and the warmth of care.

 “Dear Joe, Thank you so much for all of your care and guidance through a difficult time.
 Some people work with their hands, and others with their hearts- you blessed us with both.
 We know that you went the ‘extra mile’ for us; and for that we are very grateful.” -Deane & Jan T.

-HEATHER HILL, Compassionate / Thorough / Funeral Director
+HEATHER HILL, Compassionate / Cheerful / Funeral Director

 Heather is a mother to three children.
 Her experience in marketing and website design has helped her become very well rounded in the modern business economy.
 Heather works from her heart and is very compassionate to the families she serves.